 If you don’t have business interruption insurance, consider getting it.
 Fires and floods are much more likely to happen than another pandemic, so it’s wise to be prepared for these more commonplace disasters.

-- Do your general liability and workers compensation policies cover employees when they’re working from their homes?
+- Do your general liability and workers compensation policies cover employees when they’re working from their homes or don’t have a project at the moment?

 - Are you taking on any extra cybersecurity risks when your employees are conducting business online, on their home wifi networks?